 YOOtheme Pro stores Google Fonts locally, and thus using them is GDPR compliant.
 When selecting a Google font in the Style Customizer, the

-woff2 font files are downloaded to your server and are included in the CSS.
+woff2 font file is downloaded to your server and are included in the CSS.
 So YOOtheme Pro, loads the fonts from your own server, and no requests are sent to Google Fonts server.

 Using Google Maps on your website will create a NID cookie on the client device.
 The cookie is used to remember your preferences and for advertising.
 More information about the different types of cookies used by Google is available in the Google Policies - Types of cookies.

 Google Analytics provides settings for customizing cookies, sharing data, IP anonymization and other privacy controls.
 On May 25, Google will also introduce a data retention control to define how long the data is stored and a user deletion tool to remove visitors' data.
 It is the website owner's responsibility to make their Analytics settings GDPR compliant.

 In YOOtheme Pro you have to enable IP Anonymization.
 Go to the Settings -> Advanced -> Google Analytics option and check IP Anonymization right below the Google Analytics API key field.

 YouTube offers a privacy-enhanced mode for embedding YouTube videos.
 Enabled, YouTube won't store information (cookies) about visitors on your website unless they play the video.

 When you Enable privacy-enhanced mode in the YouTube embed settings, the video URL changes to